 Now, you are connected to the SSH server and a local port to connect to the remote PC is listening on port 5977 on your windows computer.

-Type localhost or 127.0.0.1 and the local port you just setup for the vnc.
+Type localhost or 127.0.0.1 and the local port you just setup for the ultravnc.

 Click connect to access the remote computer who is running the VNC server.

-In the VNC authentication window, enter the password of the remote VNC server and click Log On.
+In the VNC authentication window, enter the password of the remote VNC server, then click Log On.